Feiyingdai/Feiyingdai/README.md

 ### 💼 About Me

-- 📍 Based in the US | Open to remote & hybrid opportunities
+- 📍 Based in the US | Open to on-site, remote & hybrid opportunities
-- 💻 Background in  **predictive modeling**, **data analytics**
+- 💻 Experienced in  **risk predictive modeling**, **financial data analytics**, **marketing analytics**
-- 🧠 Love using data to uncover insights and drive smarter decisions
+- 💡 Passionate about turning messy data into actionable insights that drive real-world impact
-- 📈 Experienced in developing models, dashboards, and analytics pipelines using **Python, SQL, and Tableau**
+- 🧰 Skilled in **Python, SQL, Tableau**
+- 🤝 Adept at communicating technical concepts to non-technical stakeholders
+- 🚀 I’m always looking for challenging problems to solve with data.
+Let’s connect!

 ---